sattyamjjain/PrimeAcrossAll/README.md

     │   ├── javascript/        # JavaScript implementation
     │   └── [more languages]   # Add more language implementations
     │
-    ├── tests/                 # Test cases for all implementations │
     ├── scripts/               # Automation and utility scripts │   └── run_all.sh         # Script to run all implementations
     │